Hullow/42/push_swap/Journal-push_swap.md

 - Need a function to do the final stack arrangement (e.g. ft_stack_max to calculate maximum value, then rotate or reverse_rotate until found)
 => done !
 - Now let's check and optimise

+# 29/5/24
+- Working on checker (also spent some time setting up everything on Ubuntu): but how to do it without strcmp ?